MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch2.3" class="n"></a> 2.3 Incremental Implementation

-The problem with the straightforward estimatation of the value of an action as described in 2.1 is that it become memory and computationally intensive without bound over time.
+The problem with the straightforward estimation of the value of an action as described in 2.1 is that it become memory and computationally intensive without bound over time.
 Each additional reward following an action requires more memory to store in order to determine $Q_t(a)$.
-To fix, let $Q_k$ deonte the estimate for an agent's $k$-th reward, that is the average of its first $k-1$ rewards.
+To fix, let $Q_k$ denote the estimate for an agent's $k$-th reward, that is the average of its first $k-1$ rewards.
 The average of all $k$ rewards is given by:

 $$
 \begin{aligned}